noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 \figenvsource{Compile strategy for JuliaGPU}{/assets/pages/hpc/GPUBackend.png}{}{https://www.youtube.com/watch?v=Hz9IMJuW5hU}

-Nevertheless, for the rest of the section we will focus on `CUDA.jl` as the card at hand is CUDA compatible.
+Nevertheless, for the rest of the section, we will focus on `CUDA.jl` as the card at hand is CUDA compatible.

 We install the package with `Pkg.add("CUDA"); using CUDA` and execute the test right away, to see if the GPU is working with Julia:
 ```julia-repl